Empty Bookshelf Reviews

 I've got a fever and the only prescription is louder timpani.
 No one would ever say that, even jokingly making reference to a Saturday Night Live sketch.
 The slightly over-the-top string section can be forgiven, but when the mixing of a song calls attention to itself, someone should be fired.
 Jarring dynamic changes are one thing; being unpleasant to listen to is another.
 It gets 4 out of 5, because of the quality of the song, but the mixing should really give it an "NA" for its rating.

-5 Responses to 'Best Song Ever?: Magic (Ben Folds Five)'
+8 responses to “Best Song Ever?: Magic (Ben Folds Five)”

 1. I have to say, (and you probably knew I would) that while “Magic” is a good song (and maybe its simplicity is why it warranted the spot in the rotation), I happen to think that both “Mess” and “Don’t Change Your Plans” are much better, way more layered and textured songs from that album that might’ve deserved the mention instead.